 But I really wanted to wake up every single day loving and looking forward to what I was doing the whole day.
 So that's what made me quit my job and get into animal training and behavior.
 And luckily, I also found a very credible institute back in India where I could take my certifications, and that's how I got started.

-M: So what is your specific method of training dogs and working with clients?
+What is your specific method of training dogs and working with clients?

-S: I rely only and only on positive reinforcement.
+I rely only and only on positive reinforcement.
 I stray away from aversive techniques because personally and ethically, I don't believe in them, and I don't think that they work at all.
 Positive reinforcement all the way.
 Because I feel like when you need your dog to do something, you have to look at things from their perspective.
 You have to see what motivates them.

 Why would they do something for you?
 I mean, treats cannot be the reason all the time.
 You have to find something that strongly motivates your dog to do something for you.